Mister International (Philippines): Background

 The male beauty pageant was established in 2006 by Alan Sim, who died on October 12, 2022.
 After his death, two organizations split and began using the same title.
 One organization is based in the Philippines led by Manuel Deldio., the other in Thailand.
 The first runner-up of Mister International 2022, Lukanand Kshetrimayum from India, has been appointed as the new managing director of the Philippines-based Mister International Organization.

 The Mister International Organization (MIO) headquartered in the Philippines retains legal rights and uses the original logos, trademarks, and copyrights of the Mister International brand.
 The other one, based in Thailand, has since created and used new logos, trademarks, and copyrights.

 Split

-Over time, it split into two separate organizations and events: Mister International (based in the Philippines) and the other based in Thailand, both of which are still active today.
+Over time, it split into two separate organizations and events: Mister International, based in the Philippines, and another one based in Thailand, both of which are still active today.
 Despite being distinct competitions, the Philippines-based pageant recognizes and maintains the past winners of the original pageant.
 On October 20, 2023, Spain's Jose Calle won Mister International 2023 at the Cordillera Convention Center in Baguio Country Club, Baguio City, Philippines.

 In the following year, Spain claimed its back-to-back victory at the 16th edition as Francisco Zafra from Spain was crowned Mister International 2024 on November 10, 2024, in Toledo City, Cebu, Philippines.
 He succeeded Jose Calle, Mister International 2023, also from Spain.